pjlapinski/WASM-Game-of-Life/README.md

 ## Running

-You need cargo installed on your system.
+You need cargo installed with rustup on your system.
+You have to have wasm added as a target to rustup.
 Then, using cargo, you need to install trunk.

 ```
+rustup target add wasm32-unknown-unknown
 cargo install trunk
 ```